primus/primus/CONTRIBUTING.md

 Guidelines][security] first.**

-Before creating an issue make sure that you are using the latest version of the module as the issue you might to report could be resolved already.
-If you are using the latest version please use the Github search feature to check if there isn't already an open issue.
+Before creating an issue make sure that you are using the latest version of the module as the issue you report could be already resolved.
+If you are using the latest version please use the Github search feature to check if the issue is already known.
 If you've found an issue that is:

 - **closed:** Check if the issue provides a solution for your issue.
 If it's already fixed using a commit it could be that there have been a regression in